nishantaMishra/anuLoka/README.md

 - Support for XDATCAR.
 - Axes gizmo: Alignment of structure by clicking the axes.
 - Ctrl+W to close tab.
-- PDOS toolbar button to plot PDOS.
+- DOS toolbar button to plot DOS. (expects vaspkit installation)
 - Opening directories in workspace mode.
 - Drag and drop files to open them.

-# Known Issues
-1. `ase/ase_dragdrop_gui.py` has been moved into the `ase/` package.

 # To do
 - Better UI or DOS popup window.
 Selection of suborbitals is still kind of confusing.
 Now way to know if any suborbital is selected or not.
 - Clicking tab should the option to close it.